babyloniaapp/docs/logs.md

 <hr/>

+07.01.23 – We bought back 2300 $BABY token today and added $40 of liquidity to the Pancakeswap. <br/>

+---

 <img width="400" alt="BABY buy back 05012022" src="https://user-images.githubusercontent.com/94221562/210853491-76b5be70-672c-4eb6-99e5-a1aae48ea88d.png">

 05.01.23 – We bought back 4600 $BABY token today and added $150 of liquidity to the Pancakeswap. <br/>